nicholasdstewart/INST377-Team-Project/README.md

 ### Road-map for future development

 <i>FarmFind</i> could improve in several aspects.
-First, the creation of a <b>profile page</b> based on a given farmers market of interest could provide additional information not currently featured on the home page.
+First, currently the checkboxes that correspond to "days" and "hours of operation" are disabled.
+Because of the inconsistent nature of the data's format, we decided to concentrate on other filtering options, including those corresponding to payment options and goods offered.
+We believe that the other checkboxes could be enabled successfully using a combination of logical operators and regular expressions that extract certain patterns from the data.
+Also, the creation of a <b>profile page</b> based on a given farmers market of interest could provide additional information not currently featured on the home page.
 Additionally, a <b>search bar</b> could allow users to enter text input in order to identify farmers markets based on their name and/or location.
 Finally, the application could benefit from more <b>expansive data</b>. <i>FarmFind</i> currently leverages data from 2015 which, compared to APIs, does not incorporate an expansive set of records.